trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 The test scenarios are usually written using a full classical programming language, such as JavaScript or Python, with a library that gives you access to special features to:

 - deploy contracts
-- make calls to entry points
+- make calls to entrypoints
 - manipulate all the types/values supported by Tezos
 - generate testing accounts, to simulate calls from multiple accounts
 - perform cryptographic computations similar to the ones available in the contract